giantswarm/twitter-hot-urls-example/docs/index.md

 The `rebrow` component offers a web-based user interface ("rebrow" stands for "redis browser") to debug the content of both Redis databases.
 It makes use of a third party Docker image.

-This component is optional and not deployed by default.

 ## Getting Credentials to Access Twitter API {#twitter-api}

 To access the [streaming API](https://dev.twitter.com/streaming/overview/connecting) of Twitter an personalized [account](https://twitter.com/signup) is needed and some app specific credentials created at [Twitter Application Management](https://apps.twitter.com/).